 The Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) is at the forefront of research led by Aboriginal and Torres Strait Islander people, who are involved as researchers, partners and drivers of research priorities and projects.

-Centre for Governance and Public Policy, Griffith Univerity
+Centre for Governance and Public Policy, Griffith University

 The Centre for Governance and Public Policy is focused on research and practice in the development of social and corporate governance, and the delivery of public policy that impacts the lives of Aboriginal and Torres Strait Islander peoples.

 Ninti One is a not-for-profit, independent national company that builds opportunities for people in remote Australia through research, innovation and community development.
-The Two-way Governance Resource has been designed to support and promote two-way learning and informed decision making (related to mainstream governance) in remote Aboriginal Communities in the Northern Territory.
+The two-way governance resources has been designed to support and promote two-way learning and informed decision making (related to mainstream governance) in remote Aboriginal Communities in the Northern Territory.

 The Institute of Community Directors Australia is a best practice governance network for the members of Australian not-for-profit boards, committees and councils, and the senior staff members who support them.